crazzfeng/sendcloud-docs/docs/Email Marketing/senders.md

 ### Step 2: Customize Your From Name

-To make the sender immediately recognizable and to create a sense of trust with the recipient.
+Customize your from name to make the sender immediately recognizable and create a sense of trust with the recipient.

 ### Step 3: Customize Your From Address

-To provide the technical routing for the email and to assure the recipient of its legitimacy.
+Set up your from address to provide the technical routing for the email and assure the recipient of its legitimacy.
 A custom domain is often preferred for branding and to increase the chance of emails landing in the inbox rather than spam.

-In Aurora SendCloud the sender's from address must be ended with the sending domain.like @domain.com.
+In Aurora SendCloud, the sender's from address must end with the sending domain, like @domain.com.